rdlauer/articles/blues/geofencing/geofencing.md

 Copy that "Trigger URL" as you'll need it later.

 On the next page, you may have to enable "Cloud Build API".
 You then can choose the language runtime.
-Since we started in MicroPython on the Pico, we might as well be consistent and choose Python 3.8.
+Since we started in MicroPython on the Pico, we might as well be consistent and choose Python.
 This will populate two files automatically, `main.py` and `requirements.txt`.

 By default, Python cloud functions have access to numerous [pre-installed packages](https://cloud.google.com/functions/docs/writing/specifying-dependencies-python#pre-installed_packages).
 In our case, ironically the one missing is `google-cloud-firestore`.
 Open up `requirements.txt` and add: